DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/upgrade/upgrade.md

         ```

         1. Go to the relative path where the charts-syncer command is executed, instead of the relative path between this YAML file and the offline package.
-        2. Modify it to your image repository URL.
+        2. Modify it to your container registry URL.
-        3. Modify it to your image repository.
+        3. Modify it to your container registry.
         4. It can also be any other supported Helm Chart repository category.
         5. Modify it to the chart repo URL.
-        6. Your image repository username.
+        6. Your container registry username.
-        7. Your image repository password.
+        7. Your container registry password.
-        8. Your image repository username.
+        8. Your container registry username.
-        9. Your image repository password.
+        9. Your container registry password.

     === "If chart repo is not installed"